 If you are married and you change your designation, then your spouse must again consent to the change.
-In addition, you may elect a beneficiary other than your spouse without your spouse's consent if your spouse cannot be located.
+In addition, you may elect a beneficiary other than your spouse without your spouse's consent if (i) you are legally separated or have been abandoned and have a court order to that effect or (ii) your spouse cannot be located.